Agamdeep-12/Chrome-extension-for-saving-leads./README.md

+To use downloads all files.
+go chrome:://extensions.
-to devlop downloads all files. go chrome:://extensions. turn on dev mode on the top right corner. then click load unpacked.
+turn on dev mode on the top right corner. then click load unpacked.